equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

 [RFC7233#4.1]: https://tools.ietf.org/html/rfc7233#section-4.1

+Also note that partial responses mush have a `206 Partial Content` status, which would break signature verification.
+To avoid this issue, the original response status code (usually `200`) is saved to the `X-Ouinet-HTTP-Status` header, and head verification should automatically replace the `206` status (if so allowed) with the saved one (only for verification purposes).

 HTTP range requests from client to injector may not be supported since the injector would need to download all data from the beginning to compute an initial `ouihash`.
 This could be abused to make the injector use resources by asking for the last block of a big file.
 At any rate, in such an injection, `Digest:` and `X-Ouinet-Data-Size:` may be missing in the final response head, if the injector did not have access to the whole body data.
 Also, the (aligned) `Content-Range:` header would never be signed to allow later sharing of different subranges, which can be validated independently anyway.

 ## Issues